Step 3: Selecting an Authentic Need

 1. Cost-Benefit Analysis of Community Programs

-Students evaluate the effectiveness of poverty reduction programs using mathematical modeling, comparing costs vs. impact.
+Students use ratios, percentages, and data visualization to evaluate the effectiveness of local poverty-reduction programs, comparing costs vs. long-term impact.

 2. Impact of Microfinance on Local Economies